 Intensity and fitness

 I climbed Katahdin without any prior preparation.
 Honestly, I kind of did it on a whim, having never done anything like it before.
+People told me I wouldn’t be able to do it.
 I made it, but there were definitely times when I questioned my sanity.
 And I couldn’t walk for days after.
+It’s a challenging climb and I took it too lightly.
+Don’t be me.

 If you are able, I would recommend doing some local hikes in your own area of varying difficulty to build up those hiking muscles.
 If you are part of a gym some of the best exercises you can do include squats (as much as I hate those) and the stair climber (I also hate this).